-- @UsesObjectEquals is a class annotation (not a type annotation) that indicates that this class's equals method is the same as that of Object.
-In other words, neither this class nor any of its superclasses overrides the equals method.
-Since Object.equals uses reference equality, this means that for such a class, == and equals are equivalent, and so the Interning Checker does not issue errors or warnings for either one. - @InternMethod is a method declaration annotation that indicates that this method returns an interned object and may be invoked on an uninterned object.
-See Section 6.3.1 for more details.
+@UsesObjectEquals is a class annotation (not a type annotation) that indicates that this class's equals method is the same as that of Object.
+Since Object.equals uses reference equality, this means that for such a class, == and equals are equivalent, and so the Interning Checker does not issue errors or warnings for either one.
+Two ways to satisfy this annotation are: (1) neither this class nor any of its superclasses overrides the equals method, or (2) this class defines equals with body return this == o;.